FAQs – Interpreters or Translators

 What is healthcare interpreting?

 It is interpreting that takes place in healthcare settings of any sort, including doctor’s offices, clinics, hospitals, home health visits, mental health clinics, and public health presentations and financial assistance.
 Typically, the setting is an interview between one or more healthcare providers (doctor, nurse, lab technician), health care team(s) and a patient (or the patient and one or more family members).
-The last part of this definition doesn’t allow for interpreting in the financial aid department of a hospital, etc.
+Interpreters may also interpret in the financial aid or social work departments.

 What is judiciary interpretation?